-So you’ve decided to leave your relationship.
-To separate.
+So you’ve decided to leave your relationship and are considering telling your partner you want to separate.
 Maybe even to divorce.
 I’ve a strong bias that it’s best for the two of you to decide together.
-This may not be possible in the end.
-But it’s worth starting off with a cooperative, collaborative attitude and approach.
+This may not be possible in the end — but it’s worth starting off with a cooperative, collaborative attitude, and approach.

 a) By timing I’m not just talking about avoiding climbing into bed at 11 p.m. and starting this conversation.
 Or saying, “Hey, we need to talk,” as s/he is putting on his/her coat to take your daughter to soccer practice or heading to an important meeting with the boss.
 We all know to avoid those times!